Piping Programs Video

-- Bring a photo copy of your High School Diploma.
+- Upload a photocopy of your High School Diploma.
 The diploma must be issued by a U.S. state, and we will also accept a state-issued GED.
 The GED must have been obtained through an approved GED Testing Center recognized by the GED Testing Service.
 Transcripts for both the high school diploma and GED are acceptable.
+If the high school diploma or college transcripts are issued outside of the United States, they must be translated into English and evaluated by an accredited, independent credential evaluation service.
 Copies of diplomas, course completion certificates, or transcripts of course credits for GED, High School, or Technical College must be attached to the application.
-Proper documentation must be attached for applicant's educational background to be considered.
+Only translated, validated copies of diplomas, certificates or transcripts will be accepted.
+Proper documentation must be attached for applicant’s educational background to be considered.

-All applicants that turn in a complete application with all attachments will be invited to an oral interview where the applicants will be ranked, the person with the most points will be at the top of the list, and as the jobs become available the names will be pulled from the list in descending order.
+All applicants that complete an online application and upload the required attachments will be invited to an oral interview where the applicants will be ranked; the person with the highest ranking score will be at the top of the list, and as the jobs become available, applicants will be pulled from the list from the highest ranking in descending order.

 Applicants will be notified by mail with their ranking number within two weeks of the interview.